 Additional Information

-The Company Berkshire Hathaway INC. (United States), is listed on NYSE with a market cap of $ 755.32 Billions, having an equity of $ 700.44 Billions.
+Berkshire Hathaway INC. (United States) is listed on the NYSE and has a market capitalization of $729.86 Billions, with shareholders equity totaling $719.70 Billions.